Answers to Your Questions

 How long does therapy last?

-We will discuss the frequency of therapy sessions that best fits your needs.
-In general, I recommend beginning with weekly visits to build momentum and develop the therapeutic relationship.
+You and your therapist will discuss the frequency of therapy sessions that best fits your needs.
+In general, your therapist will recommend to begin with weekly visits to build momentum and develop the therapeutic relationship.
 We will evaluate progress and adjust as needed.

-In addition, although I love working with my clients, my hope is that eventually you feel confident enough and are equipped with the necessary tools to live and love with joy and ease.
-I also know, from personal and professional experience, that it is quite normal to return to therapy during a new season of life or as a result of a newly emerged problem.
-I always welcome my past clients to return to therapy if they become aware of the need for additional support.
+In addition, although we love working with our clients, our hope is that eventually you feel confident enough and are equipped with the necessary tools to live and love with joy and ease.
+We also know, from personal and professional experience, that it is quite normal to return to therapy during a new season of life or as a result of a newly emerged problem.
+We always welcome past clients to return to therapy if they become aware of the need for additional support.

 What about medication versus therapy?